HD60Hz/squad-lab1-store/README.md

     except IndexError:
         print("You must choose an existing product")
 ```
-When we choose the command 4 corresponding to modifing existing product we get :
+When we choose the command 4 corresponding to modifying existing product we get :

+Result:
 <pre>
 Choose a product> 0
 Modify product : Product(name='screen', price=600.0, quantity=3)